Characterizing Positively Invariant Sets: Inductive and Topological Methods: Characterizing Positive Invariance Through Inward Sets

-Taking $\varphi(t,x) \in S$ to be the predicate $P(t)$, the real induction principle can be used to easily prove Theorem~\ref{thm:charbyinduction}.
-However, the main practical difficulty in applying Theorem~\ref{thm:lzz} lies the fact that its statement features sets $\INf(S)$ and $\INnf(S^c)$ which are defined in terms of solutions to a system of differential equations; the theorem says nothing about our ability to construct these sets or reason about their inclusion.
+The main practical difficulty in applying Theorem~\ref{thm:lzz} (or equivalently ~\cite[Thm.
+9.1]{DBLP:books/sp/17/ZWZ2017}) lies in the fact that inward sets $\INf(S)$ and $\INnf(S^c)$ are defined in terms of solutions to a system of differential equations; the theorem says nothing about our ability to construct these sets or reason about their inclusion.
 The following section will elucidate how this problem is addressed using tools from algebraic geometry in the important case where the set $S$ is semi-algebraic and the right-hand side of the system $x'=f(x)$ is polynomial.